 1. Freelance Writer

-A freelance nurse writer is a remote nursing professional who writes articles and other forms of content for healthcare companies and organizations.
+Freelance nurse writers are remote nursing professionals that write articles and other forms of content for healthcare companies and organizations.

 They may also be known as a medical writer and they typically have a nursing degree and several years of experience in the field.